 The beaches of Nador

 To your cameras!
-For swimming, you can choose from pretty wild coves, simply paradise: Tcharrana and its turquoise waters, or the beach of Tibouda, and its small fishing village.
+For swimming, you can choose from pretty wild coves, the simple paradise Tcharrana and its turquoise waters, or the beach of Tibouda, and its small fishing village.
 Finally, the cove of Cala Blanca will delight divers, with its seabed reputed to be among the most beautiful in the kingdom.

 If you still have a little time, embark on the ascent of the lighthouse of Cap of tree forks, the view at the top 360 ° is magical!